In Fabric: Critical response

 Upon its UK release, The Independent called the film "Suspiria set in a department store" and commented that it was Strickland at "his most free and playful".
-The Daily Telegraph called him "modern Britain’s answer to Luis Buñuel."
+The Daily Telegraph called him "modern Britain's answer to Luis Buñuel."
 Empire enjoyed the "dry, daft wit that reveals itself in surprising ways, from the bonkers premise onwards".
 Writing in The Guardian, Mark Kermode made it his film of the week and praised the "heady mix of intoxicating nostalgia, clothing-related alchemy and horror-inflected twisted comedy".

 Internationally, critics also lauded the film.
 The New York Times stated it was Strickland's "most impressive, engrossing, imaginatively unchained work yet".
 Rolling Stone summed up the film as "a singular trip into a singularly warped mind".

 In Fabric was included in best of 2019 film lists in The Playlist and Sight & Sound.

+Home media

+Artificial Eye released the film on Blu-ray in the United Kingdom on 26 August 2019.
+Lionsgate released a BD-R edition in the United States.